ahowe42/Uno/README.md

 Executing, for example `python3 ./Uno.py --sims 10 --player 'Ben Dover' --player 'Hugh Jass' --points False --seed 42 --debug True` will run an experiment of Ben and Hugh playing 10 games, not counting points.
 The PRNG starting seed will be set to 42, and extra debug logging will be output.

+A benefit of using a config file instead of command-line arguments is that the experimenter can define strategies & parameterizations for any of the players.
+Those player who don't have a defined strategy will have their randomly selected from all possibilities.

 ## Strategies
+The simulator has two major playing strategies, each with several parameterized variants.
+If any player does not have a strategy defined, it and it's parameters will be randomly selected from all possible combinations of strategies & parameterizations.

 *stratfinishCurrentColor*: Using this strategy, a player will try to play cards of the game's current color as long as possible (i.e., to finish the current color).
 If there are only 2 players, the strategy will first try to play a skip / reverse to get another turn.
 Otherwise, any other special card of the same color will be preferred, followed by a value card.
 If not possible, a wild card is next preferred, followed by the best (see `countPoints`) card from another color.
 ### Parameters
 - `hurtFirst`: Consider a situation in which a player has an option to play a draw 4 wild vs. regular wild, or a draw 2 special card vs. any other special card.
 If `hurtFirst` is `True`, the strategy will choose the option that forces the next player to draw cards.